-- any specified non-uniform distribution of loading - conditions with high density cargo including the maximum design cargo density, when applicable - mid-voyage conditions relating to tank cleaning or other operations where these differ significantly from the ballast conditions - conditions covering ballast water exchange procedures - (b) Harbour/sheltered water conditions - conditions representing typical complete loading and unloading operations - docking condition afloat - propeller inspection afloat condition, in which the propeller shaft centre line is at least D{prop}/4 above the waterline in way of the propeller, where D{prop} is the propeller diameter - (c) Additional design conditions - a design ballast condition in which all segregated ballast tanks in the cargo tank region are full and all other tanks are empty including fuel oil and fresh water tanks.
+- the propeller is to be fully immersed, and - the trim is to be by the stern and is not to exceed 0.015L, where L is as defined in Section 4/1.1.1 - a heavy ballast condition where: - the draught at the forward perpendicular is not to be less than that for the normal ballast condition - ballast tanks in the cargo tank region or aft of the cargo tank region may be full, partially full or empty.
+Where the partially full options are exercised, the conditions in 1.1.2.5 are to be complied with - the fore peak water ballast tank is to be full.
+If upper and lower fore peak tanks are fitted, the lower is required to be full.
+The upper fore peak tank may be full, partially full or empty. - all cargo tanks are to be empty including cargo tanks suitable for the carriage of water ballast at sea - the propeller is to be fully immersed - the trim is to be by the stern and is not to exceed 0.015L, where L is as defined in Section 4/1.1.1 - · any specified non-uniform distribution of loading - conditions with high density cargo including the maximum design cargo density, when applicable - mid-voyage conditions relating to tank cleaning or other operations where these differ significantly from the ballast conditions - conditions covering ballast water exchange procedures with the calculations of the intermediate conditions just before and just after ballasting and/or deballasting any ballast tank - (b) Harbour/sheltered water conditions - conditions representing typical complete loading and unloading operations - docking condition afloat - propeller inspection afloat condition, in which the propeller shaft centre line is at least $D{prop}/4$ above the waterline in way of the propeller, where $D{prop}$ is the propeller diameter - (c) Additional design conditions - a design ballast condition in which all segregated ballast tanks in the cargo tank region are full and all other tanks are empty including fuel oil and fresh water tanks.

-The design condition specified in (c) will be covered by the IMO 73/78 SBT condition provided the corresponding condition in the Loading Manual only includes ballast in segregated ballast tanks in the cargo tank region.
+The design condition specified in (c) is for assessment of hull strength and is not intended for ship operation.
+This condition will also be covered by the IMO 73/78 SBT condition provided the corresponding condition in the Loading Manual only includes ballast in segregated ballast tanks in the cargo tank region.